adubois/adubois.github.io/_posts/2016-01-17-create-github-blog.md

 -------------------

-Instead of hosting your site at https://username.github.io, you can setup a custom domain such as https://yoursite.yourdomain.com by adding a `CNAME` file (DNS alias) to your repository and to your DNS provider.
-The first to allow Github to serve your site as a load balanced virtual domain and the second to direct users to Github's server IPs.
+Instead of hosting your site at https://username.github.io, you can setup a custom domain such as http://yoursite.yourdomain.com.

+Note that this will remove the `s` in https but blogs integrity should be verified using Git signed commits rather than relying on a broken public certificates infrastructure.
+However Github may allow in the future the upload of private key and certificate to put back some level of security.

+Custom domain can be setup by adding a `CNAME` file (DNS alias)

+ * to your Github repository and
+ * to your DNS zone at your DNS provider

+The former to allow Github

+ * to redirect to yoursite.yourdomain.com users who went to username.github.io
+ * to serve your site as a load balanced virtual domain

+The second to

+* direct users to Github's server IPs

+Add a `CNAME` file containing

 ```
 yoursite.yourdomain.com
 ```

-Let's publish this change:
+Publish this change

 ```
 ga .